-The story of modern PCR begins in 1976 with the isolation of Taq polymerase from the thermophilic bacterium Thermus aquaticus.
-Its isolation meant that molecular biologists now had a thermostable enzyme that was capable of repeat PCR cycling without the need to add fresh DNA polymerase after each cycle.
-For those of us that can remember that far back, resetting the PCR reaction as many as 40 times over a four or five hour period was not much fun and did not feel like a great use of time, so Taq made our lives better in so many ways!
+The history of modern PCR begins in 1976 with the isolation of Taq DNA polymerase from the thermophilic bacterium Thermus aquaticus.
+Its isolation meant that molecular biologists now had a thermostable enzyme capable of repeat PCR cycling without adding fresh DNA polymerase after each cycle.
+For those of us who can remember that far back, resetting the PCR reaction as many as 40 times over a 4–5 hour period was not much fun and did not feel like a great use of time, so the Taq enzyme made our lives better in so many ways!

-Although these developments represented significant progress, Taq polymerase wasn't perfect.
-It was unstable at high temperatures and error prone and had difficulty amplifying DNA rich in GC content or with strong secondary structure.
+Although these developments represented significant progress, Taq DNA polymerase could have been better.
+It was error-prone, unstable at high temperatures, and had difficulty amplifying DNA rich in GC content or with complex secondary structures.
 These factors played a role in the stunted development of PCR early on, particularly in applications that required high specificity and reliability.
-It quickly became apparent that the development of DNA polymerases was intrinsically linked to the effective leverage of PCR, and that to increase the power of PCR and open up a wider range of applications there was a need to engineer more advanced DNA polymerases.
+It quickly became apparent that the development of DNA polymerases was tied to improvements in PCR technology.
+To increase the performance of PCR and to expand PCR technology to a broader range of applications, there was a need to engineer more advanced DNA polymerases.

-1991 saw the isolation and development of Pfu polymerases, derived from the hyperthermophilic archaeon Pyrococcus furiosus.
-Pfu, unlike Taq, has built in 3' to 5' exonuclease proofreading activity, meaning that it could correct nucleotide-incorporation errors, dramatically lower error rate and offer increased specificity.
-The development and use of both Pfu and Taq polymerases continued for some time, with PCR playing a major role in a number of ground breaking studies, such as the sequencing of Haemophilus influenzae by Venter and colleagues in 1995 and the development and release of real-time PCR instruments in 1996.
-However, while useful for many basic applications, these polymerases could not provide the required accuracy, reliability and read length required to push PCR into new and exciting areas.
+In 1991, the isolation and development of Pfu polymerases derived from Pyrococcus furiosus, a hyperthermophilic archaeon found in a hydrothermal vent in the Pacific Ocean, marked a significant breakthrough in molecular biology research.
+Pfu DNA polymerase has built-in 3' to 5' exonuclease proofreading activity, which could correct nucleotide-incorporation errors, lower error rate, and offer increased specificity.
+The development and use of both Pfu and Taq polymerases continued for some time.
+PCR played a major role in several groundbreaking studies, such as the sequencing of Haemophilus influenzae by Venter and colleagues in 1995.
+However, while useful for many basic applications, these polymerases could not provide the required accuracy, reliability, and read length to push PCR into new and exciting areas.

 For Research Use Only.
 Not for use in diagnostic procedures.